 27 July Norway signed an air treaty with Denmark.

-Leif Lier in the seaplane Friedrichshafen FF 49C, N.3 was on his way from Høisand Bad to Kristiania, when he had to make a forced landing near Sonsbukta due to damage to the propeller.
+Leif Lier in the seaplane Friedrichshafen FF 49C, N.3 was on his way from Høisand Bad to Christiania, when he had to make a forced landing near Sonsbukta due to damage to the propeller.
 While floating on the sea, one of the floats started to leak.
 He had to be towed by a motor boat to Son.

-• Through the Washington Agreement Norway was given the call signs series LA-LM and received later also LN ● Hjalmar Riiser-Larsen and Lützow-Holm made in each their Hansa-Brandenburg seaplanes a 2,200km-long flight from Horten along the Norwegian coast to Kirkenes and back.
+• Through the Washington Agreement Norway was given the call signs series LA-LM and received later also LN • Hjalmar Riiser-Larsen and Lützow-Holm both made a 2,200 km long flight from Horten along the Norwegian coast to Kirkenes and back in their Hansa-Brandenburg seaplanes.

-March The Marinens Flyvevåpen F.22 was used to supply ships that were frozen in the Kristiania Fjord.
-The ships were:
+March The Marinens Flyvevåpen F.22 was used for bringing supplies to the ships that were stuck in the ice in the

-D/S Dino, Løven I, Kong Olaf and Cino I.
+Kristiania Fjord.
+The ships were: D/S Dino, Løven I, Kong Olaf and Cino I.